abs2000/ROS_Beginner_Teaching_Materials/Installing Linux.md

 *Disclaimer: Many links to external sites, such as youtube and other online guides, will be used.
 These were not created by the creators of this guide.*

 **This is part 1 of a 4 part series going through the installation and application of Linux and the robotic operating system(ROS).
-These documents were created by Toluwani Soboyejo, Abdu-Allah Awad and Jessica Paterson.**
+These documents were created by Toluwani Soboyejo, Abdu-Allah Awad and Jessica Paterson.
+If you fiind mistakes in the documents please let us know so changes can be made.**

 # Using GitHub
+You may notice that this series of guides are being hosted on GitHub.
+GitHub is a web-based version-control and collaboration platform for software developers.
+This allows us to create a space for all of the necessary documents, images and information while giving you (our viewers) quick and easy access to all of that information **(for free)**.

+## Key functions

 # Installing Linux